sharetribe/flex-docs/src/docs/howto-payments/set-up-and-use-stripe/index.md

 ---
-title: How to add a new Stripe country
+title: Set up Stripe for a custom developed marketplace
-slug: add-new-stripe-countries
+slug: set-up-and-use-stripe
 updated: 2024-05-17
 category: how-to-payments
 ingress:
-  By default, the Sharetribe Web Template already supports most countries supported by Stripe.
-This guide will help you in adding new countries to the template.
+  To enable payments and receive commissions in your marketplace, you need a free Stripe account.
+This guide will help you in adding Stripe API keys to Console and the Sharetribe Web Template.
 published: true
 ---